jpaulm/fbp-tutorial-filter-file/Step00/README.md

 As you develop various functions in DrawFBP, useful information will be stored in `C:Users\<username>\DrawFBPProperties.xml`.

+If at some later stage of testing, you want to point at a diagram's `.drw` file and run DrawFBP, go to your DrawFBP local directory, and type

+      drawfbp.bat <diagram file name>

+`drawfbp.bat` references the current DrawFBP jar file, but you can create your own version  if you prefer.

 ### Locating JavaFBP jar file

 At this point, you should locate the JavaFBP jar file (it can be found in `https://github.com/jpaulm/javafbp/releases`), download it, and tell DrawFBP where it is, by using the DrawFBP function `File/Locate JavaFBP Jar File`.
 Once you tell DrawFBP where it is, DrawFBP will remember the location from then on.